 Keep in mind these are my best recommendations, it's up to you to make the final call.
 If you don't feel comfortable with saving something then I would rather you error on the side of caution.

 Your nose is usually a good guide.
 When cauliflower goes bad, you certainly can smell it.
-If you are buying packaged cauliflower that is already cut, diced, or riced. then it's more likely to have some smell to it.
+If you are buying packaged cauliflower that is already cut, diced, or riced. then it's more likely to have some smell to it when you first open the package.
+It normally dissipates in time.

 If you find the smell to be overwhelming then I would recommend you toss it.